Saw Accident Attorney

 In New York City, building sites are everywhere and saws are an integral tool that is used in many construction trades, expecially carpentry and framing.
 Since saws are designed to cut through many solid materials, an electric saw, circular saw, skill saw or table saw are especially dangerous pieces of construction equipment.
 Saws are constantly used by carpenters, demolition workers, laborers and workers performing framing.
 Despite the many risks inherent in using a saw at a construction site, worker safety is often sacrificed in favor of speeding a project along.
 For decades our New York City construction injury lawyers have represented people who were injured in construction accidents.
 New York has extensive regulations which require protections for worker safety and when these regulations are not followed, the general contractor and building site owner can be sued for an injured worker's personal injuries.

-A FUNCTIONAL GAURD IS REQUIRED BY LAW
+A FUNCTIONAL GAURD IS

 New York's Labor Law were enacted to provide New York construction worker with safe tools to do their job.
 Our New York construction accident attorneys who handle saw injury cases know that every construction worker has the right to a safe saw and the most common safety feature on the saw, which protects the worker is the gaurd.
 New York's Labor Law 241 requires the general contractor and building site owner to make sure that all workers on the constuction site, including subcontractor's employees have safe tools, including saws, and the Industrial Code requires that all circular saws have gaurds that cover the blade and teeth, which automatically retract to protect the worker after a cut is made.
 If the guard does not fully cover the blade while not in use or does not retract to protect the worker after a cut is made, that is a violation of law.